SAP/openui5-docs/docs/Keyboard_Handling_for_OpenUI5_UI_Elements_6b741a6.md

 		<tr>
 			<td>*Home* / *End*</td>
 			<td>Navigates between elements</td>
-			<td>You can move the selection to the first/last element within a set of elements.

- > Note:
- > When using UI elements like sliders and rating indicators, pressing these keys will set the selected value to the maximum/minimum respectively.
+			<td>You can move the selection to the first/last element within a set of elements. > Tip:   > When using UI elements like sliders and rating indicators, pressing these keys will set the selected value to the maximum/minimum respectively.
 			</td>
 		</tr>
 		<tr>